November 29, Reading 3 – John 21

 And yet.
 As with Simon Peter, so with us.

-Three times Jesus brings Peter back into the fold, mirroring his denials.
+Three times Jesus brings Peter back into the folder, mirroring his denials with forgiveness.

-Three times Jesus asks Peter to take care of His people, an under-shepherd to the Good Shepherd.
+Three times Jesus asks Peter to take care of His people, to be an under-shepherd to the Good Shepherd.

 Three times Jesus asks Peter to publicly profess his love for the King of kings.

-Let us wrestle hard to be unashamed to own Jesus as our Lord and Saviour.
+Let us wrestle hard to be unashamed of our Lord and Saviour, to own Jesus as our King to the world around us.

 * Dear God,